-We are a couple of passionate underwater photographers, we go diving to picture the wonders which lie beneath the surface of seas, oceans, lakes and rivers.
-We humbly hope that the photos that we share will help connect the wider public marine creatures, grow the love and ultimately, willingness to protect them.
+We are underwater photographers: we go diving to picture the wonders which lie beneath the surface of oceans, seas, lakes and rivers.
+We realise it's a privilege to be able to visit the underwater world on a regular basis.
+We humbly hope that our photos will help the wider public learn more of the oceans, grow love for its inhabitants and, ultimately, willingness to protect them.

-In terms of equipment, we have moved from traditional scuba gear in 2011/2012, and have been diving rEvo rebreathers for the vast majority of our dives since then.
-By end-2020, we had spent a total of 1300 hours taking photos while on a rebreather (800 hours for Nicolas, 500 hours for Lena).
+We have moved from traditional scuba gear in 2011, and have been diving rEvo rebreathers for the vast majority of our dives since then.
+Nicolas also uses a Mares Horizon rebreather since 2021, which is his preferred choice for travel and some of our local dives.
+By mid-2022, we had spent a total of 1550 hours taking photos while on a rebreather (1000 hours for Nicolas, 550 hours for Lena).
 Nowadays our typical dive is 3 hours long, with our bottom time rather limited by our surface obligations than by anything else :-)

-All-in-one, cumulating rebreather and open-circuit diving, we have spent 1700 hours taking photos underwater.
+All-in-one, cumulating rebreather and open-circuit diving, we have more than 2000 hours taking photos underwater.

-In most occasions we dive together with one of us searching for critters and looking after the other one who takes pictures, or helping each other when experimenting creative lighting techniques.
+When we dive together, we either have one camera each, to cover both wide-angle and macro subjects in the same dive, or, one of us will assist the other, searching for critters, helping with creative lighting techniques, or just modelling.
 Our current cameras are a Nikon D500 and a Nikon D810, both in Nauticam housings, and at present we use a combination of Retra UWT, Inon and Backscatter strobes.

-With our technical diving mindset and never ending search for new ways to photograph the underwater world, we push our equipment to its limits, and as such, we have helped manufacturers with field reviews of their new products.
-In turn, we have published deep-dive reviews which help photographers decide whether a piece of equipment is right for them.
+With our technical diving mindset and never ending search for new ways to photograph the underwater world, we push our equipment to its limits, and as such, we have collaborated with manufacturers for field-testing of new products.
+In turn, we have authored deep-dive equipment reviews, which help photographers decide whether a piece of equipment is right for them.